natgo/wt-wiki-scraper/wikitext-transpiled/fleet/IJN%20Agano.md

 * Torpedoes have very limited firing arc
 * Armour is mediocre, other cruisers will punch right through it at close range
 * Turrets are large and lack armour, can thus easily be disabled
-* Main gun shells are very weak
+* Main gun shells lack penetration power

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the ship in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the ship and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Ship-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the ship's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->